The merger of CXM and CCM just makes sense

 Every touch, every interaction a customer has with a company matters.
 Whether that interaction is digital, mobile, print or verbal the experience should be seamless but unless CXM and CCM converge, it is highly unlikely that the customer experience will be viewed as a uniform one.

-Source: page 4 of “The Convergence of Customer Communications Management (CCM) and Customer Experience Management (CXM).
+Source: 4 of “The Convergence of Customer Communications Management (CCM) and Customer Experience Management (CXM).

 The old way of doing CXM and CCM